Initiation exercises

 You must understand that the key to mastering matter is in concentration.

-Elemental balance - transformation of soul mirrors
+Elemental balance - character transformation

 Books on this topic